 The four essential pillars of a healthy lifestyle are; a healthy diet, good quality sleep, stress management and exercise.
 If any of these elements are missing, it will lead to a loss of wellness and open the door to disease.

 There’s no substitute for a healthy diet and its impact on wellness is paramount.
 Sadly, a good diet is often the first thing that goes out the window when we are stressed, tired or busy.

-· Basic supplementation with a multivitamin, omega 3, probiotics and antioxidants are essential for wellness, even when consuming a healthy diet.
+- · Basic supplementation with a multivitamin, omega 3, probiotics and antioxidants is essential for wellness, even when consuming a healthy diet.